-We theoretically show that agents with loss-averse preferences facing a decision to receive a bad financial payoff if they report honestly or to receive a better financial payoff if they report dishonestly are more likely to lie to avoid receiving the low payoff the lower the ex-ante probability of the bad outcome.
-This occurs due to the ex-ante expected payoff increasing as the bad outcome becomes less likely, and hence the greater the loss that can be avoided by lying.
-We demonstrate robust support for this role of loss aversion on lying by reanalyzing the results from the extant literature covering 74 studies and 363 treatments, and from two new experiments that vary the outcome probabilities and examine lying for personal gain and for gains to causes one supports or opposes.
-To measure and compare lying behavior across treatments and studies, we develop an empirical method that estimates the full distribution of dishonesty when agents privately observe the outcome of a random process and can misreport what they observed.
+We theoretically show that loss-averse agents are more likely to lie to avoid receiving a low payoff after a random draw, the lower the ex-ante probability of this bad outcome.
+The ex-ante expected payoff increases as the bad outcome becomes less likely, and hence the greater is the loss avoided by lying.
+We demonstrate robust support for this theory by reanalyzing the results from the extant literature and with two new experiments that vary the outcome probabilities and are run double-anonymous to remove reputation effects.
+To measure lying, we develop an empirical method that estimates the full distribution of dishonesty.

 Keywords: Loss Aversion, Dishonesty, Lying, Econometric Estimation, Experimental Economics

 Garbarino, Ellen and Slonim, Robert and Villeval, Marie Claire, Loss Aversion and Lying Behavior: Theory, Estimation and Empirical Evidence (July 18, 2017).
 Available at SSRN: https://ssrn.com/abstract=2875989 or http://dx.doi.org/10.2139/ssrn.2875989